dku-plant-futures/dku-plant-futures.github.io/about.markdown

 ### Ola Stryjska (Co-President)

-[Ola Stryjska](mailto:aleksandra.stryjska@dukekunshan.edu.cn) is a senior student at DKU.
-She is passionate about sharing the vegetarian food culture from her homeland with the DKU community.
+[Ola Stryjska](mailto:aleksandra.stryjska@dukekunshan.edu.cn) is a senior student at DKU, passionate about sharing the vegetarian food culture from her home country with the DKU community.
+Recently, she hosted a [tasting event]({% link _posts/2024-08-19-inka-tasting.markdown %}) to introduce Inka, a popular coffee alternative from her homeland, to the DKU members.

 ### Marseille Williamson (Co-President)